garygr2002/Rebalance/README.md

 ### -ordinary rdnr

-The logging level for messages the software deems to be "ordinary".
+Sets the logging level for messages the software deems to be "ordinary".
 The <i>rdnr</i> argument may be one of ALL, CONFIG, FINE, FINER, FINEST, INFO or OFF.
 The software requires the argument.

 ### -extraordinary xtrd

-The logging level for messages the software deems to be "extraordinary".
+Sets the logging level for messages the software deems to be "extraordinary".
 The <i>xtrd</i> argument may be one of ALL, CONFIG, FINE, FINER, FINEST, INFO or OFF.
 The software requires the argument.

 ### -inflation fltn

-The annual expected rate of inflation, expressed as a percentage.
+Sets the annual expected rate of inflation, expressed as a percentage.
 The <i>fltn</i> argument must be a number, possibly with a decimal point, and the software requires it.
 Among other possible uses, the software uses this value to compute the accumulated value of pensions that have no cost-of-living increase.
 For this purpose, the software assumes no inflation if this preference has not been set.

 ### -high sphg

-The record high of the S&P 500.
+Sets the record high of the S&P 500.
 The <i>sphg</i> argument must be a non-negative number, possibly with a decimal point, and the software requires it.
 The software will use this value, if set, and the [-t sptd](#-today-sptd) option to upward-adjust the percentage of a portfolio allocated to equity investments.
 It will only do this for portfolios that so specify in the [Portfolio File](#portfolio-file).

 ### -close spcl

-The last close of the S&P 500.
+Sets the last close of the S&P 500.
 The <i>spcl</i> argument must be a non-negative number, possibly with a decimal point, and the software requires it.
 The software will use this value, if set, and the value of the [-t sptd](#-today-sptd) option to adjust the percentage of equity investment allocations in all portfolios.
 To skip this adjustment, the user may leave this preference unset.

 ### -today sptd

-The value of the S&P 500 on the day the software is run.
+Sets the value of the S&P 500 on the day the software is run.
 The <i>sptd</i> argument must be a non-negative number, possibly with a decimal point, and the software requires it.
 The software will use this value, if set, to perform adjustments to the equity investment allocations in all portfolios.
 It does this in conjunction with the [-h sphg](#-high-sphg), and [-c spcl](#-close-spcl) preferences previously discussed.
 Note that if a user does not set this preference, the software will rely  on per-portfolio specifications for equity weight, and will perform no adjustments.

 ### -x ncnt

-The <i>ncnt</i> argument must be a non-negative integer, and the software requires it.
+Sets the <i>ncnt</i> argument must be a non-negative integer, and the software requires it.
 It is the quit level of same-type investments per account.
-This takes a little explanation: When a currency value is allocated to a certain "type" of investment (e.g., small capitalization value stocks), the software may not be able to perfectly distribute the amount to the investments in that category.
+This takes a little explanation: When a currency value is allocated to a certain weight-type of investment (e.g., small capitalization value stocks), the software may not be able to perfectly distribute the amount to the investments in that category.
 A "perfect" distribution is one that exactly matches - to the penny - the known weight preferences for investments of that type.
 If the software cannot accomplish a perfect allocation, it will attempt to redistribute the residual to a subset of the investments.
 It will do this for each possible subset, looking for a subset that minimizes the residual.
 For minimum residuals, the software will choose an allocation that minimizes the standard deviation from an allocation that perfectly matches the desired weights for the investments in that category.
 Make sense?

 Why would an allocation not be able to exactly match the specified weights?
 At the level of individual funds in the account, there are two reasons.
 First, the fund may have a minimum investment which may not be met with a certain weight allocation.
 Second, for an ETF or stock, an investment may have a requirement, or preference for some whole, or round number of shares that may not be met with a certain weight allocation.
+See the [Minimum Investment](#minimum-investment) and [Preferred Rounding](#preferred-rounding) fields in the [Ticker File](#ticker-file).

 The thing is, checking all the subsets of an investment category in an account requires a runtime that is two to the power of the number of investments in the category.
 This is prohibitively expensive for even a modest number of investments.
 A situation where this would come into play would be when an account contains, for example, twenty small cap value stock ETFs, all with a different preferred round number of shares.
 You can see that it will take no small amount of runtime to examine two to the twentieth power of investment subsets.
 If the number of investments of a certain weight type reaches this preference, the software will not even try to rebalance them.
 The alternative is a program that appears to hang indefinitely when run.
 Note that the software applies this same limit as it works down the tree of weight-type investments (see [How Does Rebalancing Work](#how-does-rebalancing-work)).
 At the coarsest level - <b>Level 1</b> - the software needs a minimum of five in this setting to rebalance stocks, bonds, cash and real-estate (four coarse <b>Level 1</b> categories less than the setting of five, see?).
 You may wish to leave this preference set to its reasonable default.

 ### -source spth

-The source directory for the CSV files that this software reads.
+Sets the source directory for the CSV files that this software reads.
 The source directory must contain the following subdirectories: account, basis, code, detailed, distinguished, gains_head, gains_joint, gains_separate, gains_single, holding, income_head, income_joint, income_separate, income_single, portfolio and ticker.
 The <i>spth</i> argument may be any valid absolute path, or valid path relative to the current directory.
 The software requires the argument.

 ### -destination dpth

-The default destination used by the backup command.
-See the backup command below.
+Sets the default destination used by the backup command.
+See the [-b \[bpth\]](#-backup-bpth) option.
 The software requires the <i>dpth</i> argument.
+Note that the [-u link](#-use-link) option also sets the default destination, but modifies, and makes certain assumptions about the absolute path it constructs.

 ### -use link

-Sets the destination directory to a concatenation of the home directory of the user, followed by the argument, followed by the final element of the existing source path.
+Sets the default destination directory to a concatenation of the home directory of the user, followed by the argument, followed by the final element of the existing source path.
+See the [-b \[bpth\]](#-backup-bpth) option.
 The software requires the <i>link</i> argument.
+The [-d dpth](#-destination-dpth) option also sets default destination, but it accepts its argument as an unmodified absolute or relative path.

 ### -backup [bpth]